deep-machine-learning/Retrained-InceptionV3/README.md

  ## Prediction

  To use your retrained image classification model to make prediction on unknown images, use **predict.py**.
 We can either output the human string output by the softmax layer or the pre-softmax pool layer giving us a 2048 signature of the image.
 By default the top-k predictions is set to 1.
+You can change this by setting the *num_top_predictions* system arg.
 Example:

  ```
- python predict.py --image_dir=${DIR_OF_TEST_IMAGES} --layer='softmax'
+ python predict.py --image_dir=${DIR_OF_TEST_IMAGES} --layer='softmax' # for softmax layer
+ python predict.py --image_dir=${DIR_OF_TEST_IMAGES} --layer='pool' # for pool layer
  ```

+ The current inceptionV3 architecture takes batches of 64 images with size 299x299x3 as an input.
+If your test directory has fewer than 64 images (eg. 1), **predict.py** script will pad the remaining images with zeros.
+If your test directory has more than 64 images, **predict.py** script will batch the them into chunks of 64 images.

  ## FAQ